 - Typhoid – recommended for all travellers

 - Yellow Fever – highly recommended for all travellers.
-Some countries will not allow entry without a Yellow Fever Certificate
+Most countries will not allow entry without a Yellow Fever Certificate.

 - Malaria – recommended for all travellers